-Luke is a British novelist and travel writer.
+Luke is a novelist and travel writer based in Wales.
 From approximately the first moment he could hold (and chew the end of) a pen he imagined seeing the words he had written in books on bookshop shelves (ideally front-of-shop recommended reads stands) and in newspapers (ideally where the reader would be so entranced by the content they would forget they were on a packed train full of grim-faced commuters and be transported to a better and purer place).

 A four-time winner of the Bridport Prize in the short story category, his first foray into travel writing was on local newspapers the Western Gazette and then the Orkney Today, where he wrote on such blockbuster attractions as Somerset’s country gardens and seaweed-eating sheep on North Ronaldsay.

 Eighteen months travelling overland across the Americas from Canada to Tierra del Fuego soon cultivated him a bit of a reputation as a lover of extreme adventure travel.
 Indeed, since 2008 he has been writing almost exclusively on wildernesses – with a particular obsession for the Amazon Basin and Andes mountains – and invariably gets sent on assignment to remote places that are poor on wifi but rich in wildlife.

 It was for sure the jungle that sowed some of the seeds of inspiration for his debut novel, Roebuck, published in December 2015 with Urbane Publications.
 He is currently working on his second novel, Song Castle, due for publication in spring 2018.